San Francisco

 Infants and Children

-Every child can greatly benefit from manual osteopathic treatments.
-Manual Osteopathy will spare babies from unnecessary discomfort caused by excessive head molding during prolonged or too short labor, umbilical cord tied around the neck, forcep/vacuum, or C-section deliveries where the baby hasn’t adapted well to extreme pressure changes between the uterus and the exterior environment.
+Julie helps babies with discomfort caused by excessive head molding during prolonged or too short labor, tight umbilical cords around necks, the use of forceps/vacuum, or C-section deliveries where babies have not adapted well to extreme pressure changes between the uterus and the exterior environment.

 Excessive head molding during delivery can cause babies to have trouble feeding, digesting and breathing.
 Fortunately, newborns will self-correct by balancing their own intracranial pressure through suckling, yawning and crying.
 Yet, some compressions need the help of experienced hands to gently release and avoid postural and developmental problems during childhood.
-Manual Osteopathic treatments offer a strong foundation for children to grow into healthy and well balanced adults.
+Julie offers a strong foundation for children to grow into healthy and well balanced adults.

 Babies